near/docs/docs/quick-start/new-to-near.md

 These ledgers allow for a large number of participants to permissionlessly but collaboratively manage extremely large amounts of value (Bitcoin is worth >$100B) entirely through the use of basic economic incentives.

+While it is intellectually interesting to explore the theory and technology behind blockchains, it is not necessary to do this in order to build, test and deploy apps.
+Similarly, you don't need to understand how fault tolerant commodity compute clusters work inside AWS, GCP or Azure in order to deploy an app to these clouds.
+Focus on the code!

 ### Best orientation videos